drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

 LW   |9096|0.192679
 RW    |6415|0.135888

 Positions are hardly ever updated once a player joins the league.
 This leads to some untrustworthy situations.
 Consider the game between the Ducks and Hawks on March 23rd 2022 (gameId: 2021021018).
 By the submitted roster sheet, Anaheim played with 1 left wing, 1 right wing and a rotating cast of 10 centers.
 On top of that, the league doesn't distinguish between left and right defenders.
-It is commonly brought into question how well a defender fairs playing on their off hand, or how shallow the league's RD depth truely is.
-Both can be settled with refined player positions, as well as other roster construction and preformance evaluations.
+It is commonly brought into question how well a defender fairs playing on their off hand, or how shallow the league's RD depth is.
+Both can be settled with refined position labels, as well as other roster construction and performance evaluations.
 Our goal is to assigned one of the five positions to each skater observed in each game for the 2021/2022 season.

 # Data